-My name is Aji Styawan (b.1990), I’m a photojournalist and documentary photographer based in Demak Regency, Central Java, Indonesia.
-I started my career as a freelance photojournalist in 2013 by joining several photo press agencies.
-While working with different wire services, my work has been featured in local and international news outlets.
+Aji Styawan (b.1990), is a photojournalist and documentary photographer based in Demak Regency, Central Java, Indonesia.
+He started his career as a freelance photojournalist in 2013 by joining several photo press agencies.
+While working with different wire services, his work has been featured in local and international news outlets.

 This project documents the resiliency of the people in Demak Regency, Indonesia, as they live with rising seas in their neighborhoods and inside their homes.

 “As the recipient I am beyond thrilled, this grant is so meaningful to me.
 As a native photographer in Demak, this grant will help me to continue producing this story over the long term, separate from my daily work as a photojournalist at Antara Foto press photo agency.